 With both bill rates and cost rates set up, Float automatically calculates profit metrics for your projects.
 Here are some calculations to keep in mind:

-Costs = hours × cost rate
+Costs = (hours × cost rate) + total expense cost

 Profit margin %= (margin ÷ fees) × 100

-📝Note: On the Project Reports you can see fees (Scheduled and/or Logged, or Past Logged, Future scheduled), costs (Scheduled and/or Logged, or Projected), and budget for each project.
+📝Note: On the Project Reports, you can see fees (Scheduled and/or Logged, or Past Logged, Future scheduled), costs (Scheduled and/or Logged, or Projected), and budget for each project.
 The margins are currently not available for multiple projects report.

 Additional notes